 Procedures for Reporting Violations and Record Keeping

 All suspected violations must be reported to the Office of Academic Integrity in a timely manner.
 Instructions on how to submit a referral can be found on the office's website.
-The student will be notified in writing that an accusation has been made and meet with a staff member in the office to review the case materials and decide the next course of action.
+The student will be notified in writing that a referral has been made and meet with a staff member in the office to review the case materials and decide the next course of action.
 Findings of responsibility in Honor Code cases are maintained by the Office of Academic Integrity in accordance with the Library of Virginia Records Management schedule.